 Resource Typing Library Tool (RTLT) – The RTLT is the online catalogue of all NIMS resource typing definitions and job titles/position qualifications that have been released by FEMA as final publication or interim guidance.

-- Click here to access the RTLT and all NIMS resource typing definitions and job titles/position qualifications released by FEMA can be found here: https://rtlt.preptoolkit.org.
+The RTLT and all NIMS resource typing definitions and job titles/position qualifications released by FEMA can be found here: https://rtlt.preptoolkit.org.

 Resource owners and providers should inventory and maintain current information on their shareable resources.
 Resource inventories should be adaptable and scalable.
 In order to ensure adaptability and scalability, a jurisdiction or entity’s inventory should employ interoperable standards for information sharing.
 While a resource inventory can be as simple as a paper or electronic spreadsheet, many resource providers use information technology (IT) based inventory systems.

 Incident Resource Inventory System (IRIS) - The Incident Resource Inventory System (IRIS) is a distributed software tool, provided at no-cost by FEMA.
 It is standards-based and allows for the seamless exchange of information with other instances of IRIS and with other standards-based resource inventory and resource management systems.
 IRIS allows users to identify & inventory their resources, consistently with NIMS resource typing definitions, for mutual aid operations based on mission needs and each resource’s capabilities, availability and response time, and share information with other agencies.
 IRIS stores data locally on the user’s computer or on the user’s network if configured during installation.

 To download IRIS to your computer or network use this link: https://nimstools.preptoolkit.org/.

 The NIMS Guideline for the National Qualification System (NQS) provides a foundational guideline on qualifying, certifying, and credentialing personnel resources within the NIMS.